 analog.

-A game.
 Hand in a small clock and a slip of

 paper to each student.
 Have them write the time on the slip of paper.
 Get all